PROTECTORZ/My-Public-AMXX-Plugins/README.md

 # Public-Amxx-Plugins
-SMA - Files that i worked on / or edited - AmxmodX
+SMA - Files that i worked on AmxmodX